uclahs-cds/package-moPepGen/docs/filter-fasta.md

 ### Complex Filtering

 Sometimes we want a more complex filtering strategy.
-In the example below, we want to first remove any variant peptides that overlap with any noncoding peptide, and next we filter again based on the expression level.
+In the example below, we want to first remove any variant peptides that overlap with any noncoding peptides, and then filter again based on the expression level.

 Remove variant peptides if they overlap with any noncoding peptide.